Michael-128/qBitControl/README.md

 - Select your Apple device in the top bar as a target and click the Play button to run.

-## Support
+## Support 🤝
-If you like this app, please consider supporting the development by contributing to the repository or donating.
+If you like qBitControl, please consider supporting the development by contributing to the repository or donating.

 <a href='https://ko-fi.com/mikemichael225' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />